Sergej Maslobojev: GLORY Light heavyweight champion

-Later GLORY career

 Maslobojev faced Bogdan Stoica in the quarterfinals of the Glory Light Heavyweight Grand Prix, held on June 8, 2024, in Rotterdam, Netherlands.
 He won the fight by a first-round technical knockout.
 Maslobojev next faced Bahram Rajabzadeh in semifinals of the one-day tournament.
 He retired from the contest 20 seconds into the second round, after a headbutt from Rajabzadeh left him with a cut on his chin.

 Maslobojev faced Mohammed Hamdi at UTMA #9 on September 28, 2024.
 He won the fight by unanimous decision.

 Maslobojev faced Ștefan Lătescu at Glory Collision 7 on December 7, 2024.
 He won the fight by unanimous decision.

 Maslobojev faced Jimmy Livinus at UTMA #11 on February 22, 2025.
 He won the fight by a second-round knockout.

 Maslobojev challenged the Glory Light Heavyweight champion Tarik Khbabez at Glory 100 on June 14, 2025.
 He won the fight by a fourth-round technical knockout.

+Failed drug test

-On August 26, 2025, Maslobojev vacated the Glory Light Heavyweight Championship following a positive test to a banned substance on a sample coming from Tarik Khbabez fight which took place at Glory 100 on June 14, 2025.
+On August 26, 2025, Maslobojev vacated the Glory Light Heavyweight Championship following positive tests to a metabolite of stanozolol on two samples - collected out-of-competition and in-competition - coming from Tarik Khbabez fight which took place at Glory 100 on June 14, 2025.
+He received a 12-month suspension beginning on 14 June 2025.